paigelayman/connectfourbypaige/README.md

 - Open in broswer with `open.html`
 - To make edits, open in VS code with `code .`
 - Or, play **here** now on Surge [Four to Score](https://paiges-fourtoscore.surge.sh/)

+### Main JavaScript Elements Used:

+- `document.querySelector()` and `document.getElementsClassName()` were used to access my HTML elements and use the in my JavaScript
+- ES6 Syntax was used to name all functions
+- `addEventListener` was used to control what happens when spaces are clicked
+- A `for` loop was used to loop through the winning combination array
+- Used `for, of` loop was used to manipulate a single space out of my elements with the class of 'spaces'
+- `parseInt()` was used to manipulate the ID of the board spaces and use their numerical value

 ### Credits